-- Environmental benefits such as reducing greenhouse gas emissions, reducing air pollution, reducing the generation of waste, reducing the use of water, energy and raw materials, among others.
+- Environmental benefits such as reducing greenhouse gas emissions, reducing air pollution, reducing waste generation, reducing the use of water, energy and raw materials, among others.

 The CNFL has a manual to fully consider environmental criteria, occupational health and safety and energy efficiency, for purchases, services or projects.

-The sustainable purchasing program in the 2017 year trained a total of 76 workers, with the purpose that officials who execute purchases, can include sustainability criteria and in this way have a positive impact on the environment.
+The sustainable purchasing program in the year 2017 trained a total of 76 workers, with the purpose that officials executing purchases, may include sustainability criteria and thus positively impact the environment.

-Use purchasing criteria to make more sustainable acquisitions
+Use purchase criteria to make more sustainable acquisitions